Table of Contents ×

 11. Animated Stick Figures

-This style of animation is ideal to use if you want to tell a complicated topic where the focus of the audience is more on the story rather than characters.
+This style of animation is ideal to use if you want to tell a complicated topic where the focus of the audience is more on the story rather than the characters.

 There are many popular animated stick figure animations around the world of explainers, including many created by Epipheo Studio.